Nine More Months of Lunch Packing

 Getting organized to deal with the next nine months worth of lunches is certainly worth the small amount of time involved.

 Our kitchens, when set up to function properly, have a certain layout and rhythm.
-Most likely, I’d find the coffee and coffee filters near the coffee pot at your house.
-The things for baking are all together.
+Most likely, I would find the coffee and coffee filters near the coffee pot at your house.
+T he things for baking are all together.
 Your cookware, pots and pans, are surely near the stove.

 Yet, when it comes to lunch making, I bet you have to go to one drawer for plastic bags, another for a paper bag and then another drawer for a plastic fork or spoon.
 You grab a napkin from the napkin holder, peanut butter one cabinet and a small bag of chips from another.
 Multiply that times several children!